brainandforce/Electrum.jl/CONTRIBUTING.md

 prefixing with the minor version number, like so: `0.1/release`.

 As mentioned in the [README](README.md), you can track any of these branches with the Julia package manager.
-In the future, you should be able to get Xtal.jl directly from the General registry.
+In the future, you should be able to get Electrum.jl directly from the General registry.

 ### How to branch for contributions